jwells131313/goethe/README.md

 ### Heap

-A Heap is an ordered queue data structure where adding items to the queue is a log(n) complexity operation and removing items from the queue is a log(n) complexity operation.
-Peeking at the next item that would be removed is log(1) and should be very quick.
+A Heap is an ordered queue data structure where adding items to the queue is a O(log(n)) complexity operation and removing items from the queue is a O(log(n)) complexity operation.
+Peeking at the next item that would be removed is O(1) and should be very quick.
 The downside to heaps is that you cannot remove items from the middle of the heap.
 Also a lot of other priority queue algorithms have faster removal complexities.
 However, it does guarantee a perfectly balanced search tree at all times and so in practice it can often be faster than other ordered structures.